pepelawycliffe/Options_Calculator_with_Black_Scholes_model/README.md

   -	The vega of an option is defined as the rate of change of the option price respected to the volatility of the underlying asset.
   -	The rho of an option is defined as the rate of the option price respected to the interest rate.
   -	The theta of an option is defined as the rate of change of the option price respected to the passage of time.

+<h4>Python Resources:</h4>

+* Pandas: Pandas is a Python package for data analysis.
+In particular, it offers data structures and operations for manipulating numerical tables and time series.

+* Numpy: Numpy is a fundamental package to support for multi-dimensional arrays and matrices.
+It is not only used for scientific computing, but also for multi-dimensional container of generic data.

+* Math: Math provides access to the mathematical functions, such as pi, log, exp, sqrt, and other mathematical functions.

+* Statistics: Statistics provides access to the statistics functions, such as norm_pdf, norm_cdf, mean, stdev, and other statistics functions.

+* matplotlib.pyplot

+* datetime